0YJ/PotatoCounterStrike/README.md

 pip install auto-py-to-exe
 ```

-If you have any problems play write me a ticket from Issue function.
+If you have any problems please don't be shy and write me a ticket from Issue function.